 Moms who want bigger nipples on their baby’s bottles to more closely mimic breastfeeding should check out the Philips Avent bottles.

 Dr. Brown’s Wide Neck Glass Bottles

 Moms who hate trying to clean narrow, standard-sized bottles may want to opt for Dr. Brown’s wide neck glass bottles.
-They’ll easily be able to get a good-sized brush in these bottles to give them a thorough scrubbing.
+They’ll easily be able to get a good-sized bottle brush in these bottles to give them a thorough scrubbing.

 Born Free Breeze Glass Bottles

 Moms who are looking ahead to the time their babies will hold their own bottles may want to go with the Born Free Breeze bottles.
-They have a narrow curved center which would fit a baby’s hands well.
+They have a narrow curved center that would fit a baby’s hands well.

 Why Lifefactory Bottles Are a Good Pick

 These bottles are gorgeous and they can take a serious beating.
 Thanks to the silicone sleeves, you can drop them without fear of breaking.
 They can take extreme temperatures, and you can be certain that your baby won’t be drinking any harmful substances with her milk.